MrWormsy/MiniChatWebsite/README.md

 - We are now using replica sets to be fault tolerant with 3 replica sets and 1 arbiter.
 - We are able to know how many people are on a conversation (and who is currently online).
 - We know how many messages we missed while being offline.
+- We can see how many messages a user sent and how many conversations he belongs to.
+- There is a leaderboard page where we can see the stats of all the users (will be sortable in the future).